Fill your muscle-building arsenal with these bi’s and tri’s exercises and workouts

 12. Underhand Seated Row

-Why: Go one better than bodyweight moves in your quest for bigger biceps — this doesn’t take up a squat rack, either.
+Why: Go one better-than-bodyweight move in your quest for bigger biceps — this doesn’t take up a squat rack, either.

 13. Reverse Curl Straight Bar